BDC Hamburger Icon

 7. Post proper signage.

-Post signs reminding employees of proper safety procedures in common areas and spaces where those procedures should be practiced.
-For example, a poster in an office kitchen can remind people to mop up any spilled drinks and to put out a hazard sign for wet floors.
+Post signs in common areas and appropriate places to remind employees of proper safety procedures.
+For example, a poster in an office kitchen can remind people to mop up spilled drinks and put out a hazard sign when the floor is wet.
 In manufacturing areas, signs on entrance doors should remind workers to don their protective gear.

 8. Provide adequate lighting.

-When carrying out risk assessments, ensure there’s plenty of natural and artificial light for staff members to see clearly when completing their work.
-This is just as important outside of the actual office.
-Extra lighting is often needed in parking lots, outdoor areas, walkways and entrances and exits.
+When carrying out risk assessments, you should ensure that there’s plenty of natural and artificial light for staff members to see clearly when completing their work.
+Lighting is equally crucial outside the office.
+For example, parking lots, outdoor areas, walkways, entrances and exits must be properly lit.
 If an employee is injured on your property, it will likely still be your responsibility, particularly if the environment is considered unsafe.

 9. Practice good vehicle maintenance.

-It isn’t fair, or even ethical, to expect people to perform their jobs without adequate safety equipment.
-It should be a companywide requirement that all staff are provided the safety equipment necessary for their role on day one.
-Equipment may vary, from safety harnesses to proper gloves and goggles.
+It isn’t fair or ethical to expect people to perform their jobs without adequate safety equipment.
+On day one, it should be a company-wide requirement to provide all staff members with the safety equipment necessary for their roles.
+This equipment might include safety harnesses, gloves, goggles or masks, depending on the role.
 Under no circumstances should employees perform functions without the right protective gear.

-Additionally, make sure all personal protective equipment (PPE) is regularly inspected for efficacy and replaced if necessary.
+Additionally, ensure that all personal protective equipment (PPE) is inspected regularly for efficacy and replaced if necessary.
 Train staff on how to use their PPE correctly, and make it the responsibility of managers to note and handle cases where PPE is not being used appropriately.

 11. Require employees to dress appropriately for their roles.

-While many businesses have changed their company dress code to be more casual in recent years, there are still some situations where wardrobe should be a top concern.
-Certain footwear should be required at construction sites, for instance, and jewelry that can get caught in machines should be forbidden.
-What kind of dress is and isn’t appropriate will vary by role and may need to be reevaluated from time to time.
+While many businesses have changed their company dress code to be more casual in recent years, there are still some situations where attire is a significant concern.
+For example, specific footwear should be required at construction sites, and jewelry that can get caught in machines should be forbidden.
+Which attire is and isn’t appropriate will vary by role and may need to be reevaluated occasionally.

 12. Discourage employees from taking shortcuts.

-Many accidents happen because people take shortcuts, especially when they’re really familiar with the assignment or are in a hurry.
-For example, a worker may climb without a safety harness because they want to complete just one small task and gearing up is time-consuming.
-But each time a shortcut is taken, an employee is risking everything from a minor injury to a life-threatening catastrophe.
-[See our employer guide to complying with OSHA for more recommendations.]
+Many accidents happen because people take shortcuts, especially when they’re familiar with the assignment or are in a hurry.
+For example, a worker may climb without a safety harness because they want to complete a small task without the time-consuming process of gearing up properly.
+However, shortcuts create risks and can result in minor injuries and even life-threatening catastrophes.

 What should you do when an accident happens in the workplace?

-Anyone who witnesses an accident in the workplace should tend to the injured employee right away.
-Find out what help they need immediately, and make sure it’s provided.
+Anyone who witnesses an accident in the workplace should tend to the injured employee immediately.
+Determine what help they need, and ensure it’s provided.
 If a manager isn’t already on the scene, witnesses should report the accident to leadership as soon as possible.
 Management should then document the incident in the company’s accident records.

 2. Determine whether medical treatment is needed.

-Obtain the office’s first aid kit to administer assistance for minor injuries like scrapes and cuts.
+Obtain the office’s first-aid kit to administer assistance for minor injuries, like scrapes and cuts.
 However, some injuries may appear minor at first glance but worsen later.
-If you’re in any doubt, either get a full assessment of the worker’s injury from a qualified medical practitioner on-site or have them transported to the hospital.
-For head injuries, exercise particular care and do not move the employee until it is medically safe to do so.
+If you’re in any doubt, get a full assessment of the worker’s injury from a qualified onsite medical practitioner or have them transported to the hospital.
+For head injuries, exercise particular care and do not move the employee until it is medically safe.

-Once the injured party is taken care of, evaluate the area where the accident occurred, and assess what needs to be done immediately to eliminate any ongoing danger.
+Once the injured party is taken care of, evaluate the area where the accident occurred and assess what must be done immediately to eliminate ongoing danger.
 After these concerns are handled, run a new risk assessment and investigate how the accident may have occurred.
 Was a hazard missed?
-Or was the staff member not trained enough or supervised correctly before the accident?
+Was the staff member not trained enough or supervised correctly before the accident?
 Update your safety guidelines to address any shortcomings and prevent future incidents.

 4. Assist with your employee’s claim.

 When it comes to workers’ compensation insurance, time is of the essence after an accident.
-There is often a short window to report an accident, and very specific documentation is required.
-Flesh out information about the accident as much as possible for the insurance claim, and fill out any forms provided by the insurer.
-You may also need to collect witness statements and send a copy of your injury form to your state’s workers’ compensation board.
+There is often a short window to report an accident, and very specific documentation is required for the workers’ comp claims process.
+Flesh out information about the accident as much as possible, and complete the necessary insurance forms.
+You also may need to collect witness statements and send a copy of your injury form to your state’s workers’ compensation board.

-In some situations, there may be factors or needs that are beyond the scope of what workers’ compensation insurance can provide to the injured employee.
+In some situations, factors or needs may be beyond the scope of what workers’ compensation insurance can provide to the injured employee.
 In these cases, employees should seek help from medical and legal professionals.
-But at the end of the day, prevention is key to avoiding such incidents in the first place.

 BDC Logo